The Faculty of Law offers a range of postgraduate qualifications, ranging from professional short courses to PhD programmes.

-Postgraduate study at Victoria Law School offers graduates and practising lawyers the opportunity to pursue advanced programmes in key areas supervised by faculty members who are experts in their field.
-Because of our location in the capital city, experts from government, the public and private sector, and visiting academics add diversity to the LLM programme.
+Postgraduate study at Victoria University’s Faculty of Law offers graduates and practising lawyers the opportunity to pursue advanced study, led by faculty members who are experts in their field.
+Because of our location in the capital city, experts from government, the public and private sector, and visiting academics add diversity and depth to our postgraduate programme.

 The Graduate Certificate in Law (GCert Law) is a flexible programme that offers students an opportunity to study Law at both undergraduate and postgraduate level.
 The GCert Law is suitable for: